ren11235/Positivity-Planner/README.md

 # Positivity-Planner

+# 1. Description of your application

-1. Positivity Planner is a personal planner that has a focus on mindfulness and positivity.
+Positivity Planner is a personal planner that has a focus on mindfulness and positivity.
 This web application is still a work in progress.
 In its current state you can do the following in Positivity Planner
   - Register for a new account
   - Login or logout of your account
   - View a calendar with different views (Month, Week Day)